Child Endangerment Laws

 To obtain a conviction for child endangerment crime, a prosecutor does not have to show that a parent or caregiver intentionally meant to expose the child to a dangerous situation.
 The courts apply a "reasonable person" standard in child endangerment cases.
 This means that even if the accused didn't realize the situation was dangerous, reasonable people in that situation would have understood their actions endangered the child's well-being.
 The circumstances of each case will determine whether the accused either knew or should have known that the child was endangered.

-Child endangerment is punished as either a misdemeanor or a felony depending on the circumstances of the case and state law.
-While each state punishes child endangerment differently, the potential punishments for conviction are the same wherever the crime occurs.
+Child endangerment can be punished as either a misdemeanor or a felony depending on the circumstances of the case and state law.
 The difference between a misdemeanor and felony charge often rests upon whether the child was exposed to significant harm or placed in a particularly dangerous situation.
 Some states also differentiate felonies and misdemeanors based on whether the child suffered actual physical harm as a result of the adult's actions.

-Fines.
 Fines imposed for child endangerment convictions differ widely.
-A misdemeanor child endangerment conviction can bring fines of up to $1,000, while felony convictions can come with fines of up to $10,000 or more.
+A misdemeanor child endangerment conviction can bring fines of up to $1,000, while felony convictions can come with fines of up to $5,000 or more.

 Talk to a Lawyer